 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-Caz said Rob reminded her of Steve Irwin; passionate about nature, enthusiastic and quick with a joke.
+Caz said Rob reminded her of Steve Irwin; passionate about nature, enthusiastic, and quick with a joke.

-He started Pennicott Wilderness Journeys as a small family business in 1999, running cruises along the Tasman coastline, and now boasts a staff of over 70 people.
+Rob started Pennicott Wilderness Journeys as a small family business in 1999, running cruises along the Tasman coastline, and now boasts a staff of over 70 people.

 So we made plans to jump on a three-hour eco-adventure cruise with Rob’s company.

 We did the 3 hour wilderness cruise but there is also a full day tour.

 If you take a full day tour, a morning tea and lunch of fish and chips are included in the ticket price (vegetarian and gluten free options available too).

 To get all the details on Rob Pennicott Wilderness Journeys of Bruny Island including information on pick-up and tours from Hobart’s waterfront on Franklin Wharf (next to the constitution dock lifting bridge), visit the official website: www.BrunyCruises.com.au